Implicit Regularization for Multi-label Feature Selection

 \end{lemma} Stationary points of Eq. (\ref{OF}) can be local minimum, local maximum, or saddle points.
 Under the Assumption \ref{asump3} that the label decomposition, by $\mathbf{VB}$ allows a good representation of the original label space $\mathbf{Y}$, we can consider that Eq. (\ref{OF}) does not have local maximum, all its local minimums are global minimum, and all saddle points are strict \cite{zhao2019implicit}. \begin{lemma} Under the Assumption \ref{asump2}, Eq. (\ref{OF}) converges to a global minimum. \end{lemma} Eq. (\ref{eqrfs}) converges to a global minimum thanks to its external penalty which forces certain coefficients of $\mathbf{W}$ to be null and thus reduces the dimensionality.
 More precisely, if $n>m$ (i.e, low-dimension regime) the equation admits a unique convex solution even without external penalty.
 In the case of $n<<m$ (i.e, high-dimension regime), the equation admits an infinity of solutions which means that regularization is so necessary to approximate the low-dimensional regime and thus approximate the unique solution.

 Eq. (\ref{OF}) is subject to high-dimensional regime and the regularization, this time, is not explicit but rather implicit via Hadamard product parameterization.
-Under the Assumptions \ref{asump1} and \ref{asump2}, one can approximate the low-dimensional regime.
+Under the assumptions \ref{asump1} and \ref{asump2}, one can approximate the low-dimensional regime.
 Therefore, the equation converges to a global minimum even with a simple gradient descent but provided that the step size $\eta$ is sufficiently small.
-Indeed, when the step size $\eta$ is larger then the solution tends to move faster but at the risk of being local.
+Indeed, if $\eta$ is large, then the solution tends to move faster but at the risk of being local.

-\subsection{Time Complexity Analysis}
+\subsection{Time complexity analysis}

 The computational complexity of Algorithm \ref{algorithm1} is presented by the following lemma. \begin{lemma} mFSIR is computed in time of $O(nml + nlq + n^2l)$ \end{lemma}

 mFSIR is computationally efficient because it only requires simple multiplication operations in the alternative optimization process.
 The calculation of the derivative w.r.t $\mathbf{G, H, V}$ and $\mathbf{B}$ is the major contributor to the computational complexity.
 Specifically, it takes $O(nml)$ to compute the derivatives w.r.t $\mathbf{G}$ and w.r.t $\mathbf{H}$.
 The cost for solving the derivative w.r.t $\mathbf{V}$ is $O(nml+nlq+n^2l)$.
 It needs $O(nlq)$ to calculate the derivative w.r.t $\mathbf{B}$.
 In our case, $l<<n$, $l<<m$ and $l<q$.
 Therefore, the overall cost for mFSIR is $O(nml + nlq + n^2l)$ in a single iteration.